 The turnpike road between Salisbury and Dorchester was developed in 1756.
 It passed directly through the town which meant the arrival of a new coaching era.
 This increased the town’s prosperity especially for The Crown.
 The main London to Exeter route provided the pub with regular trade and the pub took full advantage of this with its own set of coaches; even branching out to railway station pickups when the railway arrived in the 1860s.
 The pub has been owned by the Pitt family, the family of both the William Pitts who became Prime ministers, as well as the Portman family who once owned nearby Bryanston.
 Today it is part of the fabric of the Hall and Woodhouse Brewery.

 From The Crown, turn right on the road and then left into the car park.
-Head for the right hand corner to cross the blue Mortain Bridge, over the River Stour and above one of the rivers original fording points.
+Head for the right hand corner to cross the blue Mortain Bridge, over the River Stour and above one of the river’s original fording points.
 Further downstream is the black Preetz Bridge, both of which are named after Blandford’s twin towns in France and Germany respectively.

 Follow the path around to the left, passing the Hall and Woodhouse Brewery on your right.
 Skim the wildlife rich water meadows running parallel to the Stour to Preetz Bridge.
 Remains of the old ruined Somerset and Dorset Railway Bridge can be seen on the opposite side of the banks.
 Turn right, staying on the tarmac track and then left.
 Follow it around to the right to join a road.

 Head straight up and over the first roundabout.
 At the second turn left.
 It can get busy here so for the brave remain on the road, but for others it may be best to dismount and cross the Badger Roundabout on foot.
-Head straight over towards Charlton Marshall and after about 300 metres, turn right onto Ward’s Drove.
+Head straight over towards Charlton Marshall and, after about 300 metres, turn right onto Ward’s Drove.

-Follow it all the way up the hill, crossing the old Somerset and Dorset railway path via another old bridge.
+Follow it all the way up the hill, crossing the old Somerset and Dorset railway route via another old bridge.
 The terrain changes to track as you make your way up the slopes.
 In this area, back in 1833, evidence of Romano-British activity was found.
 They included a treasure trove of goodies such as coins of the period from Maximian to Honorius, brooches, tweezers, ‘spear-heads’, a small glass vessel and a bronze figurine.

 When you meet the A354, cross straight over onto the old drive to Inside Park, passing South Lodge on your right.